MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </details>

-# The Excel Process: Time to Analyze:
+# The Excel Process - Time to Analyze:
 <details>
   <summary> Run a few calculations </summary>